 We asked them something that we ask every client, “What do you plan to do after retirement?”
 Their response was, “I don’t know!”

-Oftentimes, people become overly focused on their investment portfolio during retirement.
-With the help of financial advisors, you can ensure that your finances are taken care of and that you have sufficient money to get you through retirement.
+Oftentimes, people become overly focused on their investment portfolio when they start their retirement planning.
+With the help of your financial advisor, you can ensure that your finances are taken care of and that you have sufficient money to get you through retirement.

-But what about the non-financial parts of your retirement?
+But what about the non-financial aspects of your retirement?

-The most important question here is not how you will make more money, but how you plan to spend that money so that you can lead a happy and fulfilling life!
+The big retirement challenge is not how you will make more money, but how you plan to spend that money so that you can lead a happy and fulfilling life!

-Read on to learn the 3 key non-financial parts of your retirement journey!
+Read on to learn the 3 key non-financial aspects of your retirement decision making!